spockbots/city/docs-source/source/edu/lessons.rst

 reporting back how much the motor has turned.
-However, what the Spockbots team found is although the motor forward is convenient, it often does not return the desired result, e.g. when the robot caries a heavy load not in the center it may turn to the one or other side.
+However, what the Spockbots team found is although the motor forward is convenient, it often does not return the desired result, e.g. when the robot caries a heavy unbalanced load it may turn to the one or other side.

 Second, you can use the Gyro sensor that measures the angle and speed the robot turns.
-Also the gyro sensor is not super precise, but allows good enough results.
+While the gyro sensor is not very precise, it allows adequate results.
 When you experiment with the Gyro sensor you will notice the following issues

-#. when turning it may turn to much as you turn with a speed and braking takes time
+#. when turning it may turn too much as you turn with a speed and braking takes time
 #. when starting the robot with highspeed to go forward the robot "jumps" and when
    dropping often looses its orientation.

 So let us discuss how we deal with the issue while using a Gyro Server template that you will gradually improve.

-In python we have these issues
+In Python we have these issues

 #.
 Sensor value is not 0 after reset
 #.
 Sensor value drifts after reset as it takes time to settle down